 How old do I need to be to participate in VeloCity?

 Any children under 16 must be with a parent or a responsible adult.
 Longer distances (over 25-miles) are typically not suitable for children under 12.
 While the City Ride will be a closed course, we do not recommend letting children under six, or those still using training wheels, ride independently.
 Click here for our 2019 Minor Safety Policy.

 Can I ride a recumbent or tandem bicycle?

 Most bikes, including recumbent (with flag), tandem and hand cycles are allowed.
 Unicycles, tag-a-longs, and bikes with training wheels are allowed for the city ride only.
-Motorized vehicles, wheelchairs, and tricycles are not allowed on any of our routes.
+Motorized vehicles, wheelchairs, tricycles and scooters are not allowed on any of our routes.
 Check out our 2019 Bicycle Policy for a complete listing of bicycles allowed and not allowed.